nubenetes/awesome-kubernetes/docs/jenkins.md

 * [Dzone refcard: Jenkins on PaaS](https://dzone.com/refcardz/jenkins-paas) Continuous Integration with Jenkins for Java Projects.
 Includes a review of the most useful plugins, best practices, security, integration to an enterprise environment, and more.
 * [jenkins.io 2020-05-06: Slave to Agent renaming.
 Renaming of the official Docker images for Jenkins agents](https://www.jenkins.io/blog/2020/05/06/docker-agent-image-renaming/) We would like to announce the renaming of the official Docker images for Jenkins agents.
 The **"slave" term is widely considered inappropriate in open source communities**.
 It has been **officially deprecated in Jenkins 2.0 in 2016**, but there are remaining usages in some Jenkins components.
 * [Windows Docker Agent Images: General Availability 🌟](https://www.jenkins.io/blog/2020/05/11/docker-windows-agents/)
-* [jenkinsistheway.io: Jenkins Is The Way 🌟](https://jenkinsistheway.io/) Jenkins Is The Way is a collection of experiences from all around the world showcasing how users are building, deploying, and automating great stuff with Jenkins.
 * [Jenkins: Shifting Gears 🌟🌟](https://www.jenkins.io/blog/2018/08/31/shifting-gears/) **Evolutionary line from the current Jenkins 2, but with breaking changes in order to gain higher development speed.** This document lays out the key directions and approaches in a broad stroke, which I discussed with a number of you in the past.
 Hopefully, this gives you the big picture of how I envision where to move Jenkins forward, not just as the creator of Jenkins but as the CTO of CloudBees, who employs a number of key contributors to the Jenkins project.
 * [aws.amazon.com/blogs: Why Jenkins still continuously serves developers 🌟](https://aws.amazon.com/blogs/opensource/why-jenkins-still-continuously-serves-developers/)
 * [On Jenkins Terminology Updates](https://www.jenkins.io/blog/2020/06/18/terminology-update/)